 What Are the Latest Eco-Friendly Pavement Sealers and Sustainable Additives?

-Conventional crack sealants rely on coal tar or petroleum-based binders, many of which contain polycyclic aromatic hydrocarbons (PAHs).
+Conventional crack sealers rely on coal tar or petroleum-based binders, many of which contain polycyclic aromatic hydrocarbons (PAHs).
 Some jurisdictions restrict coal tar sealants due to PAH risks.
 The State of New York’s GreenNY program mandates procurement of alternative sealants with reduced PAH content.
-(Source: ogs.ny.gov)

-Recent research proposes crack sealants based on waste engine oil (WEO) and crumb rubber modified asphalt (WCRA).
+Recent research proposes crack sealers based on waste engine oil (WEO) and crumb rubber modified asphalt (WCRA).
 This eco-friendly formulation delivers improved crack penetration and binding properties.
-Researchers tested that sealant in 2024, confirming enhanced environmental performance and mechanical behavior.
+Researchers tested this formulation in 2024, confirming enhanced environmental performance and mechanical behavior.

 Cold-pour emulsion or maltene-replacement sealers offer lower temperature application and reduced energy consumption.
 An example product is C-23 restorative asphalt seal, which employs a single-component cold-pour emulsion and does not require extensive crack cleaning or heating.
 The sealer supports environmental objectives and reduces labor intensity.

-Hot pour mastics remain relevant.
-The Pennsylvania Department of Transportation describes Hot Pour Mastics as flexible, year-round repair materials that bond firmly and resist deformation.
+Hot-pour mastics remain relevant.
+The Pennsylvania Department of Transportation describes hot-pour mastics as flexible, year-round repair materials that bond firmly and resist deformation.
 Because they combine rubberized sealants and engineered aggregates, they seal cracks thoroughly and enhance durability.
-(Source: www.pa.gov)

 Key Research and Innovations in Pavement Repair Materials